annesteenbeek/quickplot/README.md

-# quickplot
+# Quickplot
 Simple node tool to plot serial data for arduino.
 Made possible by the awsome [node-serialport](https://github.com/voodootikigod/node-serialport) library!
+## Downloading
+To get started right away, you can download the packages [here](https://www.dropbox.com/sh/affs0kikeiiugiv/AABzh9CSijc8Wq6Yxoa1M7Q4a?dl=0).
+(OSx version is still untested)

+## Features
+- Plot multiple data sets from your micro controller
+- Save the data as a .csv file to, for example, use them in Matlab
+- Set fixed plotting intervals to get (semi) reliable data frequency
+- Simple to use

-## installation
+## Installation
+### Requirements
+- Node
+- Python27

 To install this package simply clone this repo and then to get started:
 ```
 $ git clone https://github.com/annesteenbeek/quickplot.git # get the repo
 $ cd quickplot # enter directory
 $ npm install # install node dependencies
 $ bower install # install bower files
-# the nodeSerial package needs to be rebuild for using it with NWJS
+$ npm install -g node-pre-gyp # the nodeSerial package needs to be rebuild for using it with NWJS
-$ npm -install -g node-pre-gyp
 $ cd node_modules/serialport # go into the serialport directory
 $ node-pre-gyp rebuild --runtime=node-webkit --target=0.12.0
 $ cd ../.. # go back to main directory
 $ npm start # to run the plotter
 ```

+note: For building running on windows, please read the installation requirements for node-serialport on windows on their [page](https://github.com/voodootikigod/node-serialport).

-## building
+## Building
-Comming soon
+If you want to build yourself, edit the `package.js` file to select platforms and run `grunt build` to start the build.
+note: In windows, rename the quickplot.exe executable to nw.exe, [readme](https://github.com/nwjs/nw.js/wiki/using-node-modules)

 ## Providing plotting data
 Use the provided arduino library to plot the data.